-This bamboo matcha whisk, known as a Chasen, is an essential tool to help you whip up the perfect creamy cup of Vanilla, Sweet Green, or Blueberry matcha.
+This bamboo matcha whisk, known as a Chasen, is an essential tool to help you whip up the perfect creamy cup of matcha.

-Complete the ceremonial tradition with a stoneware matcha bowl (sold separately).
+Complete the ceremonial tradition with a ceramic matcha bowl (sold separately).

 - Measures approximately 10.5 cm (4 -1/8") tall